renaudJourdy/Fields-Mapping/Wiki/telemetry-system-specification.md

 ### 12.1 Frontend Structure Requirements

-Based on `docs/reference/Telemetry Status Rules.md` (and the legacy LiveMap contract still to be migrated), the frontend expects a specific structure that differs from raw provider telemetry:
+Based on `Wiki/telemetry-status-rules.md` (and the legacy LiveMap contract still to be migrated), the frontend expects a specific structure that differs from raw provider telemetry:

 **Key Transformations Needed**:
 1. **Sensor Array Creation**: Raw telemetry fields must be organized into `sensors[]` array